-Claire Conner’s memoir, Wrapped in the Flag (Beacon Press 2013, 2014) uses intimate personal stories intertwined with the history of the era to chronicle her parents’ descent into the world of radical right-wing politics.
-Her teen years were dominated by the John Birch Society, a anti-Communist, anti-government, populist movement dedicated to “taking the country back.”
+Claire Conner’s award-winning memoir, Wrapped in the Flag (Beacon Press 2013, 2014) weaves her intimate personal stories with the history of the 1960s, 70s, and 80s.
+She chronicles her parents’ obsession with radical right-wing politics embodied in the John Birch Society, the most powerful anti-Communist, anti-government, populist movement of the 20th century

 Claire’s father, Stillwell J. (Jay) Conner, was the first and most visible member of the Birch society in Chicago.
 He served on the National Council of the organization for 32 years with men like Fred C. Koch (father of today’s infamous Koch brothers) and a host of other wealthy, powerful and radical men.
 After the Birch society labeled President Dwight Eisenhower a dedicated Communist, Claire’s father garnered significant media attention.
 The scandal that ensued made “Bircher” a term of derision.
 As a child of “Birchers,” Claire was shunned in school and isolated from friends and neighbors.